snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 image: /thumbnails/rust-nightly-features.png
 imageSize: 12
 published: 2025-12-12
+guid: fe2033b6-34b7-42a3-846a-18cd4d962fbc
 ---
 In 2025 there's a plethora of ways to host a rust app/server, figuring out which services to use can be more complex that actually building the app itself.
 So this guide will try to cover all the common ways and list the pros and cons.
 All the information is written at the time of publishing and is subject to change.
 ## Virtual machines
 Some providers give you 100% control and let you use and customize your own virtual machine.
 This usually means tunnelling to the machine using SSH, cloning your repository, installing dependencies and running your app.
-The benefit of virtual machines is that you are billed on hourly usage, which means you can't get [extremely large bills](https://www.reddit.com/r/webdev/comments/1b14bty/netlify_just_sent_me_a_104k_bill_for_a_simple/) on accident.
 Because rust is so lightweight you could genuinely get a long way with a small machine if you configure things right.
 However that control comes with more complexity.
 VM's are usually bare metal so they come with very little out the gate, meaning you are going to have to install rust and any other software before getting started.
 For services you have:
 - [Amazon EC2](https://aws.amazon.com/pm/ec2/)
 - [DigitalOcean Droplets](https://www.digitalocean.com/products/droplets)
 - [GCP Compute Engine](https://cloud.google.com/products/compute?hl=en)